erf/yaml_localizations/README.md

     - {path}/{languageCode}.yaml
 ```

-We also support a combination of language code and country code
+We also support a combination of language and country code

 ```yaml
 flutter: